tcibinan/flaxo/README.md

 To ensure the installation's finished successfully, type `travis` in a terminal and a list of possible travis cli commands should be listed.

-## Supported languages and tools

-The flaxo system is built to be open and expandable.
-There is no limitations from the flaxo itself.
-Nevertheless CI vendors have lists of supported languages and tools.
-See travis, moss, codacy limitations.

-Moreover the flaxo presents an easy way to generate courses from scratch using api or gui interface.
-The teacher literally doesn't have to create a repository, generate boilerplate branches structure, manage build tools, look for newest tools versions, try to find ones that work well with each other.
-You just click a few buttons or send a single http request and everything will be done in background.

-The course can use different languages to the task itself and the tests it is verified by.
-Of course language should be compatible to each other.
-The same with the testing framework the testing language uses.

-Currently the only building tool that is used is gradle.

-### Languages

-- Java 8
-- Kotlin 1.2
-- **todo:** Python
-- **todo:** R

-### Testing frameworks

-- Junit5
-- Spek (Kotlin testing framework)
-- **todo:** Pytest

 ## What's inside